-In accordance with state and federal law, Medgar Evers College maintains procedures for investigating reports of missing persons.
+In accordance with state and federal law, Medgar Evers College maintains procedures for the investigation of reports of missing persons.
 In addition, in compliance with state and federal law, the college will notify the appropriate law enforcement agency within 24 hours of receiving a report of a missing student who resides in campus housing.

-This policy aims to establish procedures for Medgar Evers College's response to reports of missing students, as required by the Higher Education Opportunity Act of 2008.
+The purpose of this policy is to establish procedures for Medgar Evers College's response to reports of missing students, as required by the Higher Education Opportunity Act of 2008.
 This policy applies to students who reside in campus housing.

-For purposes of this policy, a student may be considered to be a "missing student" if the student's absence is contrary to his/her usual pattern of behavior, and unusual circumstances may have caused the absence.
+For purposes of this policy, a student may be considered to be a "missing student" if the student's absence is contrary to their usual pattern of behavior and unusual circumstances may have caused the absence.
 Such circumstances could include, but not be limited to, a report or suspicion that the missing person may be the victim of foul play, has expressed suicidal thoughts, is drug dependent, is in a life-threatening situation, or has been with persons who may endanger the student's welfare.
-If a student under 18 years of age is not emancipated, the college must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
-For all missing students, the college will notify the local law enforcement agency was the entity that determined that the student is missing.
-Regardless if the student is above the age of 18 or is an emancipated minor, the Director of Public Safety or his designee shall make a missing person report
+In the event that a student is under 18 years of age and not emancipated, the college must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
+For all missing students, the college will notify the local law enforcement agency within 24 hours of the determination that the student is missing unless the local law enforcement agency was the entity that determined that the student is missing.
+Regardless of whether the student is above the age of 18 or is an emancipated minor, the Director of Public Safety or his designee shall make a missing person report.

-ADDITIONAL LINKS TO CUNY POLICIES AND PROCEDURES CUNY Policy on Sexual Misconduct (attached)
+ADDITIONAL LINKS TO CUNY POLICIES AND PROCEDURES

+CUNY Policy on Sexual Misconduct (attached)

-The policy can be found by clicking the following link CUNY Sexual Misconduct Policy
+The policy can be found by clicking the following link: CUNY Sexual Misconduct Policy.